 Unstructured Data is generally stored using modern methods like NoSQL (non-relational databases) or Data Lakes technologies.
 One good example of a NoSQL data format is JSON, a key-value-based data storage technique.

 In sum, Unstructured Data is not easy to slice and dice to get insights.
 Nowadays, businesses that deal with this type of data find more innovative ways to get more predictive and proactive insights.

 To present these two data types visually, I found a great infographic created by Three Graces Legal.
 The creator of this graphic clearly demonstrated the difference between Structured and Unstructured Data in the word cloud of examples.
 Here is the graphic.

 Now, before I conclude this article, let us understand a little bit about data analytics.

 What is Data Analytics?

-To be specific, the word analytics comes from the Greek word “analytika,” which means “science of analysis.”
+Specifically, the word analytics comes from the Greek word “analytika,” which means “science of analysis.”
 It is generally used to refer to a group of analyses you perform to meet a common objective using the established techniques of statistics and crunching the numbers.
-However, when it comes to data analytics in the modern days, it is the use of processes and technology, typically software applications, to extract valuable insight out of datasets.
+However, when it comes to data analytics in the modern days, it is the use of processes and technology, typically software applications, to extract valuable insight from datasets.